omkarkalamkar/jdk-1041/docs/src/developer_guide/code_quality.rst

 Test coverage
 *************

-CentralNode uses pytest to test its code, with the pytest-cov plugin for measuring coverage. .
+Central Node uses pytest to test its code, with the pytest-cov plugin for measuring coverage. .